Kyaw Min Yu: 2021 Myanmar coup d'état and execution

 On 13 February 2021, in the aftermath of the 2021 Myanmar coup d'état, Kyaw Min Yu and six other high profile individuals, namely Min Ko Naing, Myo Yan Naung Thein, Insein Aung Soe, Mg Mg Aye, Pencilo, and Lynn Lynn were charged and issued arrest warrants under section 505(b) of the Myanmar Penal Code by the State Administration Council for inciting unrest against the state and threatening "public tranquility" through their social media posts.
 He was arrested in Dagon Township on 23 October.
 On 23 January 2022, the Myanmar Military Tribunal sentenced Yu to death under the country's Counterterrorism Law for contacting the Committee Representing Pyidaungsu Hluttaw, National Unity Government (NUG), and People's Defense Force (PDF).
 On 23 July 2022, it was announced that Yu had been executed along with Phyo Zeya Thaw and two others.

 Personal life

 Yu was born 13 February 1969, in Shan State in eastern Myanmar.
 At the time of the 8888 Uprising he was a physics student at Rangoon Arts & Sciences University (later re-named the University of Yangon).

 He was married to Nilar Thein, a political activist.
 They met while incarcerated after the 8888 Uprising and wedded after they were both released in 2004.
-The couple have a daughter, Phyu Nay Kyi Min Yu.
+The couple have a daughter and a son, Phyu Nay Kyi Min Yu and Aww Ratha Minn Yu.